 A strong, bold amber, this spiced ale boasts a big body, and finishes with hints of cinnamon, ginger, and fresh local honey.

-The Ripsnorter is truly a complex beast.
-It’s packed with flavour, including hints of roasted malts, caramel, coffee, dried fruit, and chocolate.
-Well balanced vanilla, bourbon, and oak from the addition of fresh vanilla beans and bourbon barrel oak staves round out the intense flavour.
-Rich, full bodied and dark.
-This is a bruiser of a Porter.
+Ripsnorter is a truly complex beast.
+You’ll taste hints of roasted malts, caramel, coffee, dried fruit, and chocolate.
+The addition of fresh vanilla beans and bourbon barrel oak staves round out the intense flavour.
+Rich, full-bodied and dark, this is a bruiser of a Porter.